feac80/RESTful-API/README.md

 https://addressbook-frank.herokuapp.com/api/v1/users/register

  **Data Params**
- when making a post request the body payload request should look like the one below
+ when a post request is made the body payload should look like:
 ```
    {
     "name":"Maria Dolores",